HBDPG-2/hbdpg-2.github.io/README.md

 **Do not use HBDPG-2 on untrusted or compromised devices!**

-**Do not store passphrases or passwords in plain text!** If you must store them, use encryption (e.g. AES).
+**Do not store passphrases or passwords in plain text!** If you want to save them, use password managers or encrypt them manually (e.g. with AES).

 **Use unique passwords for each account.**